jnunyez/docker-vRAN-ZeroMQ/README.md

 sibfake.conf: SIB configuration
 ```

 Played with the parameter related to RF.
+This setting must be applied in both the eNodeB and the UE.

 ```
 [rf]